‘Flip Or Flop’ Divorce Underway: Tarek El Moussa Files Official Paperwork To Divorce Christina

 A video posted by Tarek El Moussa (@therealtarekelmoussa) on

-He also took to Instagram to reflect on a tumultuous year on New Year’s Eve, saying this:
+He also took to Instagram to reflect on a tumultuous year on New Year’s Eve, saying this.

 “Today signifies they end of another year.
 It’s a time where we all reflect on our own personal journey.
 Looking back we must ask ourselves what we did right and what we did wrong.
 It’s a time to look back and ask ourselves if we took advantage of the year we will never get back.
 For me… 2016 was the biggest defining year of my life.
 It was a year that will change the destination of my life and I’m ready for the ride.
 The crazy ride of 2016 taught me so much about myself.
 Today, going into 2017, I’ve learned i’m much stronger than I ever thought possible and the lessons I learned in 2016 will stay with me through the rest of my life.
 I truly believe in all these words and I urge everyone to look back and ask yourself what lessons can you take from 2016 to make 2017 the best year ever!!
 HA”